ShuningZhao/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Shuning
 email: firstname.lastname@dsai.org.au
 ---
 Shuning Zhao is a Ph.D.
-Candidate in artificial intelligence at the Tsinghua Statistical Artificial Intelligence & Learning (TSAIL) Group.
-His research interests include distributed robotics, mobile computing, and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Candidate in artificial intelligence at the [Tsinghua Statistical Artificial Intelligence & Learning (TSAIL)](https://ml.cs.tsinghua.edu.cn/) Group.
+His research interests include the application of Artificial Intelligence and Machine Learning in Finance, Insurance, Speech, and Audio domains.
+He is currently the vice-president of the [Data Science and AI Association of Australia (DSAI)](www.dsai.org.au).
 {style="text-align: justify;"}